-ACC 497 Seminar in Accounting (3)

-Discussion of contemporary accounting problems from the theoretical and pragmatic viewpoints.
+ACC 497 Seminar in Accounting (3) Discussion of contemporary accounting problems from the theoretical and pragmatic viewpoints.
 Report writing and oral presentations required.
 Prerequisite: Senior Accounting Majors.

-Course Descriptions for Business -
+Course Descriptions for Business

-BUS 215 Business Law

-Origin, nature and growth of law and the role that law plays in modern business.
-Contacts, sales, personal property, real property and tort liability; wills, insurance and landlord/tenant.
+BUS 215 Business Law (3) Origin, nature and growth of law and the role that law plays in modern business.
+Contracts, sales, personal property, real property and tort liability; wills, insurance and landlord/tenant.

-BUS 219 Personal Finance (3)

-This course is an introduction to personal financial planning.
+BUS 219 Personal Finance (3) This course is an introduction to personal financial planning.
 Financial topics include: careers, time value of money, budgeting, financial statements, use and misuse of credit, purchase decisions, insurance and healthy financial planning.
 Investment basics including stocks, bonds, mutual funds and asset allocation are also introduced in this course.
 The purpose of the course is to provide the student with fundamental principles, generalizations and theories of Personal Finance.
 Students will learn to utilize financial principles to maintain a stable financial future.

-BUS 316 Advanced Business Law (3)

-Policy and rationale of the law of negotiable instruments, agency, partnership, corporations, accountant's liability, employment laws, federal securities regulation and bankruptcy.
+BUS 300 Business Fundamentals (5) The purpose of the course is to present a broad introduction to the functioning of business within the U.S. economic framework.
+It introduces economic systems, essential elements of business organization, production, human resource management, marketing, finance, and risk management.
+BUS 316 Advanced Business Law (3) Policy and rationale of the law of negotiable instruments, agency, partnership, corporations, accountant's liability, employment laws, federal securities regulation and bankruptcy.
 Prerequisite: BUS 215.

+BUS 370-9Special Topics(1-3)Individual problems and research work.Prerequisite: permission of instructor.
-BUS 370-9 Special Topics

-Individual problems and research work.
+BUS 470-9 Special Topics (1-3) Individual problem and research work.
 Prerequisite: permission of instructor.

-BUS 470-9 Special Topics

-Individual problem and research work.
-Prerequisite: permission of instructor.

-BUS 497 (W) Strategic Management

-This course combines issues in strategic management with a computer simulation designed to learn both the theory and application of strategic decision making and the resulting complex business trade-offs and risk taking.
+BUS 497 W: Strategic Management (4) This course combines issues in strategic management with a computer simulation designed to learn both the theory and application of strategic decision making and the resulting complex business trade-offs and risk taking.
 For all final semester business seniors.